 Yes, DL/IDs, Instructional Permits and Limited Permits will remain separate documents.
 Customer may have different documents based on the services they are requesting.

-The Social Security Administration has opted not to accept the new Georgia Interim DL/ID.
-Individuals will not be allowed to present this document in lieu of the permanent Georgia D/L for identity purposes.
+Yes, the Social Security Administration will accept the new Georgia Interim DL/ID.
 Please contact the Social Security Administration 1-800-772-1213, to speak to a Social Security representative between 7 a.m. and 7 p.m.
 Monday through Friday.

 Connect with DDS